mdom/smokesignal/README.md

     $ smokesignal send "foobar" "http://foo.example.org/topic" "http://bar.example.org/topic"
     $ smokesignal read "/topic" /var/log/apache.log

+The first url for send is your url endpoint, the remaining urls are the recipients.
 Currently only combined apache log is supported.
 Your username is send as referer.

 # License